CyberdyneCC/Thermos/README.md

 This repo was based on KCauldron 1492 Build 152.
 Some extra patches were added and cherry picked in order to improve and fix up some of the small little flaws that were inherent in the 152 build.

+## Downloads
+You can download the pre-built packages from https://github.com/spannerman79/KCauldron/releases

 ## Build Requirements
 * Java 8 JDK
 * `JAVA_HOME` defined on your OS